krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - All data transferred between the gateway and AWS storage is encrypted using SSL.
 - all data stored by Tape Gateway in S3 is encrypted with server-side encryption using Amazon S3 managed encryption keys, SSE-S3

+Tape Gateway enables you to replace using physical tapes on-premises with virtual tapes in AWS without changing existing backup workflows.
+Tape Gateway supports all leading backup applications and caches virtual tapes on-premises for low-latency data access.
+Tape Gateway encrypts data between the gateway and AWS for secure data transfer and compresses data while transitioning virtual tapes between Amazon S3 and Amazon S3 Glacier, or Amazon S3 Glacier Deep Archive, to minimize storage costs.

+Tape Gateway compresses and stores archived virtual tapes in the lowest-cost Amazon S3 storage classes, Amazon S3 Glacier and Amazon S3 Glacier Deep Archive.
+This makes it feasible for you to retain long-term data in the AWS Cloud at a very low cost.
+With Tape Gateway, you only pay for what you consume, with no minimum commitments and no upfront fees.

+Tape Gateway stores your virtual tapes in S3 buckets managed by the AWS Storage Gateway service, so you don’t have to manage your own Amazon S3 storage.
+Tape Gateway integrates with all leading backup applications allowing you to start using cloud storage for on-premises backup and archive without any changes to your backup and archive workflows

 ##### DataSync vs Storage gateway
 - data sync
   - to transfer data